The JD-R Model

-Talk to your team members one-on-one to find out what changes they would like to see.
+Talk to your team members one-on-one to find out what changes they'd like to see.

 Step 4: Promote Job Resources/Positives

-Look for opportunities to encourage learning and development, but don't overlook “softer” positives, such as good working relationships : these are hugely important for reducing job stress.
-For example, even if everyone is busy, try to set aside time for socializing before meetings and after work.
+Look for opportunities to encourage learning and development.
+But don't overlook "softer" positives, such as good working relationships, as these are hugely important for reducing job stress.
+For example, even if everyone's busy, try to set aside time for socializing before meetings and after work.

 In addition, offer a wide variety of training and development opportunities.
 Cross-training is great for developing people in an interesting and affordable way.
 Some people might also be interested in mentoring one another, or in being mentored by more senior people.

-People can also experience stress when they're confused about what they are meant to do.
-So, make sure that job descriptions are up to date, and create a team charter to define everyone's roles and responsibilities – this is especially important if your team is working on a group project.
+People can also experience stress when they're confused about what they're meant to do.
+So, make sure that job descriptions are up to date, and create a team charter to define everyone's roles and responsibilities.
+This is especially important if your team is working on a group project.

-Click on the thumbnail image below to see the JD-R Model represented in an infographic:
+Click on the image below to see the JD-R Model represented in an infographic.

 Researchers Arnold Bakker and Evangelia Demerouti developed the Job Demands-Resources (JD-R) Model in 2006.
 The model states that when job demands are high and job resources/positives are low, stress and burnout increase.
 Conversely, a high number of job positives can offset the effects of high job demands.